bsoist/bsoist.github.io/_posts/2005-04-11-moved-to-wordpress.md

 categories:
   - Fun
 ---
-Well, I&#8217;ve done it.I moved to WordPress.
+Well, I&#8217;ve done it.
+I moved to WordPress.
 I like it a lot.
 I still like Blogger and use it for some other sites, but I like this a lot more.